-DZDC is currently headed by Dan Carney, a half-chinese, self proclaimed colourist, DIT, and editor.
+DZDC is Dan Carney, a self proclaimed colourist, DIT, and online editor.

 Utilising a colour critical 10bit display suitable for intensive cinema work, a machine capable of DCP authoring in house, and a borderline hoarder number of hard drives, we can accommodate almost any project of any size.